devonfw/devonfw.github.io/website/pages/explore/dir-content/readme.md

 2. In all of these nodes add `<<new_node.html#, NewNodeDescription>>` in the [.links-to-files] section.
 3. Make sure that there is exactely one blank line before and after each link.

-⋅⋅⋅You may also compare your node to other nodes, if you are not sure.
+   You may also compare your node to other nodes, if you are not sure.

 4. Now modify the new node by adding the desired pointers to other nodes.
 This is done in the same manner.
 5. Add a description to your node in the `[.directory]` section.